-Now look at this loop, this is a circulation loop.
+Now, look at this loop; this is a circulation loop.
 Fuel oil from the tank is supplied to a pump which will pass through the heat exchanger and return to the tank.
-You have to maintain the temperature of the fuel otherwise it will get thick and chock the line and also settled in the tank.
+You have to maintain the temperature of the fuel otherwise, it will get thick and chock the line and also settle in the tank.

 You can see that there are two control valves shown in this loop.
-One will maintain the temperature by controlling steam and the second one will maintain the flow.
+One will maintain the temperature by controlling steam, and the second one will maintain the flow.
 The symbol of the valve is a generic symbol of the remotely actuated valve.
-It can be the hydraulic, pneumatic, or motor operated type.
+It can be the hydraulic, pneumatic, or motor-operated type.

 If you are interested in learning more about valves and their function, you can buy my full course on the valve, in which I have covered more than 18 types of valves.
 Yes, this is marketing because that is how I earn money to produce good-quality videos and articles.
-So please support by purchasing my courses.
+So please support me by purchasing my courses.

 Now back to our PFD.

 See this detail of the pump, the recycle pump has a head of 60 meters and the plant fuel oil pump has a head of 216 meters.
 These must be large pumps.
 Let’s look where they are in PFD.

 Let me adjust the PFD on the screen so that we can conclude our video.

 Ooh!!
 These pumps are turbine driven, which means they are critical pumps.
-Normally turbine driven pumps are provided where you want to run the pump even if there is a total power failure in your plant.
+Normally turbine-driven pumps are provided where you want to run the pump even if there is a total power failure in your plant.

-The suction strainer will protect the pump impeller from any foreign object that can damage the pump and the discharge strainer will ensure clean supply to user units.
+The suction strainer will protect the pump impeller from any foreign object that can damage the pump, and the discharge strainer will ensure a clean supply to user units.

 You can see the temperature control loop also.

 Now let’s look at the stream table.
 This table gives many process parameters such as pressure, temperature, flow rate, and other details.
 Have a look at it.